Pao An Tui: Reception

 While opinions varied within the republican movement, with figures such as Sutan Sjahrir supporting the idea, the Indonesian revolutionary government, suspecting the force of pro-Dutch sympathies, refused to extend its formal recognition until 1948.
-In a press conference in Singapore in 20 October 1947, the then foreign minister Agus Salim declared."From all the incidents, it seems like the Ethnic Chinese suffer the most from the scorched earth policies by the republic forced upon by the military actions of the Netherlands.
+In a press conference in Singapore on 20 October 1947, the then foreign minister Agus Salim declared."From all the incidents, it seems like the Ethnic Chinese suffer the most from the scorched earth policies by the republic forced upon by the military actions of the Netherlands.
 However, if we understand Indonesia we realize that in places such as Malang and Surabaya, the Chinese are the ones who own buildings, and later if there were destruction, surely only Chinese will face the damages.
 We absolve ourselves, because we see that the damage on the Chinese properties and a small number of Indonesian (indigenous) properties suffer from the same type of damage, their Indonesian and Chinese owners suffering much the same."Within the Chinese community, the Pao An Tui largely were accepted as a necessary measure to protect the Chinese diaspora, especially garnering diplomatic support from the nationalist Kuomintang government of Chiang Kai Shek.
 However, this closeness with the nationalist government and the Kuomintang operating within Indonesia caused a minority of left-wing and pro-Independence Chinese-Indonesians to resist the force.

 The Dutch government saw the existence of the Pao An Tui among other Chinese and private militias valuable, as it supported their narrative demonizing the republicans as savages, especially the era dubbed Masa Bersiap.
 It also viewed the Pao An Tui as a force pulling above its weight as an adjunct to its counterinsurgency efforts.